 - 1. Contain and prevent spill from entering storm or sanitary sewer by using rubber mats or sandbags.
-Contact Fire Department and City personnel to bring out Vacuum truck; - 2.
+Contact Fire Department and City personnel to bring out the Vacuum truck; - 2.
 By law all chemical spills are to be reported. - 3.
-Use proper PPE and necessary breathing protection for specific chemical. - 4.
-If possible neutralize chemical which are alkaline or acid using spill kit neutralizers.
+Use proper PPE and necessary breathing protection for specific chemicals. - 4.
+If possible, neutralize chemicals which are alkaline or acid using spill kit neutralizers.